lisp3r/SpotifyAPI/README.md

 > IMPORTANT!
 Many in this code is from by [Spotipy](https://github.com/plamere/spotipy/).
 This is an educational project aimed at the study of API architecture and coding skills improvement.
 If you are looking for Python Spotify API, take a look at [Spotipy](https://github.com/plamere/spotipy/).

+## API architecture

+auth.py

+- class AuthFlowBase() - base class for authorization methods.
+In API we have four authorization flows: Authorization Code Flow, Authorization Code With PKCE, Implicit Grant Flow and Client Credentials Flow.
+All the methods are implemented in a specific class inherited from AuthFlowBase().

 ## SpotifyAPI class

 ### User